fendy3d/convert-exchange-rate/README.md

 # convert-exchange-rate
-Converts the exchange rate of your transaction row by row based on the day
+Converts the exchange rate of your transaction row by row based on the day.
+Very useful tool for multi-currency accounting.

+# Installation
+git clone